thinkshout/thinkshout/blog/_posts/2017-01-13-using-google-docs-and-migrate-to-populate-your-drupal-site-part-2.md

 header-image-alt: "Using Google Docs and Migrate to Populate Your Site"
 ---

-In [Part 1](), I talked about [using Google Docs + Migrate to populate your site.
-Now we’re going to do that with the Migrate Google Sheets module.
-Below, I’ll provide the steps to get your own migration up and running, but if you prefer to experiment with a working example, check out a demo of the Migrate Google Sheets Example module (provided as a submodule within Migrate Google Sheets).
-All content on that site was built using this example Google Sheet.
+In [Part 1](https://thinkshout.com/blog/2017/01/using-google-docs-and-migrate-to-populate-your-drupal-site-part-1/), I talked about using Google Docs + Migrate to populate your site.
+Now we’re going to do that with the [Migrate Google Sheets](https://www.drupal.org/project/migrate_google_sheets) module.
+Below, I’ll provide the steps to get your own migration up and running, but if you prefer to experiment with a working example, [check out a demo of the Migrate Google Sheets Example module](https://live-mgs-demo.pantheonsite.io/) (provided as a submodule within Migrate Google Sheets).
+[All content on that site was built using this example Google Sheet](https://docs.google.com/spreadsheets/d/1spS1BeUIzxR1KrGK2kKzAoiFZii6vBHyLx_SA0Sb89M).

-##Setup: Install the module
+## Setup: Install the Module

 If you’ve already got a Drupal 8 site up and running, you can install the module in any of the normal ways.
 I’m assuming here that you have access to the site using Drush, as it’s not possible to run migrations through anything but the command line at this time.
 At ThinkShout, we use composer to build our site distributions, and have a repo for building the demo site here.

-Step 1: Creating your custom migration module
+### Step 1: Creating Your Custom Migration Module

 The easiest way to get started on your own set of migrations is to copy the migrate_google_sheets_example submodule and rename it something of your own.
 Let’s say we rename it “my_migration.”
 Follow these steps:

-Rename your .install file to “my_migration.install”, and change the function migrate_google_sheets_example_uninstall to “my_migration_uninstall”.
+1. Rename your .install file to “my_migration.install”, and change the function migrate_google_sheets_example_uninstall to “my_migration_uninstall”.
-Delete the helper submodule “migrate_google_sheets_example_setup” entirely -- that is just necessary to build the content types required for the example module, but you shouldn’t need it for your migration module.
+2. Delete the helper submodule “migrate_google_sheets_example_setup” entirely -- that is just necessary to build the content types required for the example module, but you shouldn’t need it for your migration module.
-Rename your migrate_google_sheets_example.info.yml as “my_migration.info.yml” and open it up.
+3. Rename your migrate_google_sheets_example.info.yml as “my_migration.info.yml” and open it up.
 At the very least, you’ll want to change the name of the migration to “name: my_migration” but you’ll also likely wish to remove the migrate_google_sheets:migrate_google_sheets_example_setup dependency.
 Mine ended up looking like this:

 name: my_migration
 type: module